City Hall is now open to the public.

 This phase is characterized primarily by additional planning being taken to prepare for the outbreak potentially spreading to the local area.

-- Mass gatherings/large community events will be identified, and organizers will monitor the situation to make judgement calls on rescheduling or canceling.
+- Mass gatherings/large community events will be identified, and organizers will monitor the situation to make judgment calls on rescheduling or canceling.

 - Emergency Management will monitor situation updates and progression of the issue.